bopde/Kai-Ika/README.md

 ## Notes

 * The Loyverse button only fetches data for the date selected in the form.
-* Ensure your Google Apps Script web app is deployed as **“Anyone, even anonymous”** so the browser can fetch data.
+* Deploy your Apps Script as a web app, executed as you with access for **Anyone**.
+* Keep the Apps Script URL a secret - it is the key to accessing Loyverse data and editing the sheet.
 * You can mix manual sales entries with Loyverse sales; the app will combine them.
 * Local autosave keeps your progress safe if you leave the page.
-* Quantity of each product sold are catelogued by summing the quantities in the 'sales' tagged receipts from Loyverse.
-Total sales are from summing the total value of all of these, and subtracting the receipts.
-For some reason, this appears to give correct results.